Google Nest Learning Thermostat 4th Generation

 Uses phone location and onboard sensors to detect occupancy and automatically switch to an energy-saving Away temperature when the home is empty.

 The app delivers monthly energy reports and a detailed Energy History view so you can see exactly what is driving your heating and cooling usage.
+If you struggle with high humidity regardless of temperature, see our GE dehumidifier buying guide for a complete humidity control solution.

 Detects when direct sunlight is heating the thermostat body itself and compensates the reading so the HVAC system is not fooled into under-heating or over-cooling.